Sparronator9999/OpenBootCamp/README.md

 Roughly in priority order:

-- An overlay when adjusting keyboard backlight, screen brightness, and volume (when not already handled by Windows)
 - A config application.
 Learn to edit XML for now.
 - A few power saving features:
   - Turn off keyboard backlight when closing laptop lid (something which I